Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

     *	PWR = Power
     *	Status = LED blinks when the OS is fully loaded
     *	LS = Link Status
- * For detailed information follow the Quick Start Guide: https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf
+ * [For detailed information follow the Quick Start Guide] https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf
  * A video tutorial could be found here : https://www.multitech.net/developer/software/lora/getting-started-with-lora-conduit-aep/

  ## Accessing the RGW

  There are multiple interfaces available to access the device - Serial ports, Ethernet and Cellular (if you buy the Multitech Conduit with Cellular antenna).
-Assming that you have watched the Mulitech links above and you are able to access your RGW by an SSH connection, the steps to follow are detailed in the following subsections:
+Assuming that you are able to access (by watching the Mulitech links above or you have or solved your selves) to your RGW by an SSH connection, the steps to follow are detailed in the following subsections:

-  ## Install and Configure the RGW bridge
+  ### Install and Configure the  Chirpstack GW bridge

+  For this roaming tutorial we use the Open Source "Chirpstack"

+ChirpStack Gateway Bridge is a service which converts LoRa® Packet Forwarder protocols into a ChirpStack Network Server common data-format (JSON and Protobuf).
+This component is part of the ChirpStack open-source LoRaWAN® Network Server stack.

+[For detailed information follow the Quick Start Guide]: https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf